defenseunicorns/uds-package-gitlab/docs/configuration.md

 1. Set `gitlab.gitaly.cgroups.enabled` to `true` in the `gitlab` chart.
 2. Set the cgroup permissions under the pod's resource limits as shown in the [GitLab docs](https://docs.gitlab.com/ee/administration/gitaly/kubernetes.html#constrain-git-processes-resource-usage).
-3. Set `gitaly-cgroups-init.enabled` to `true` in the `uds-gitlab-config` chart.
+3. Set `gitalyCgroupsInit` to `true` in the `uds-gitlab-config` chart.
 This causes a policy exemption to be created allowing the init container privileged access to the host nodes, required to customize the cgroups.

 > [!NOTE]
 > Only the `upstream` and `unicorn` flavors include the Gitaly init container required for this configuration.
 It will not work if using the `registry1` flavor.